 Don’t rush it.
 Not only can a gap year give you the mental space to assess your priorities, but it can also provide the time and resources needed to gain valuable, application-bolstering experience.
 At the same time, we advise you to pursue opportunities and experiences relevant or transferable to your intended graduate program or field.

 Graduate and professional schools want applicants who demonstrate maturity, seriousness and a firm understanding of what to expect from both graduate school and the post-graduation job market.
 And these graduate school administrators are looking for candidates who, on the basis of earlier work or internship experiences, are prepared to get the most out of their program.

-Elizabeth Lambert is the marketing manager for Graduate Studies at UC Davis.
+Elizabeth Lambert is the Senior Director of External Relations and Strategic Communications for Graduate Studies at UC Davis.